-The likely-initial pest management strategy to be adopted is outlined below, however a detailed Pest Management Operational Plan will be developed by the appointed pest management contractor(s) in consultation with a pest control expert who has been appointed to the Ecological Review Panel and as approved by the Requiring Authority Alliance-prior to the commencement of the pest management programme.
-This Plan will apply recognised best practice approaches to all aspects of the programme and may be altered or refined adaptively by the Ecological Review Panel (through by-the pest control expert) in the early stages of the pest management programme in response to performance monitoring results and contractor feedback.
+The likely initial pest management strategy to be adopted is outlined below, however a detailed Pest Management Operational Plan will be developed by the appointed pest management contractor(s) and the Pest Management Programme Manager in consultation with a pest control expert who has been appointed to the Ecological Review Panel and as approved by the Requiring Authority Alliance prior to the commencement of the pest management programme.
+This Plan will apply recognised best practice approaches to all aspects of the programme and may be altered or refined adaptively by the Ecological Review Panel (through by the pest control expert) in the early stages of throughout the pest management programme in response to performance monitoring results and contractor feedback.